 Mr. HODGKINS past history of being a law-abiding citizen, the fact that he is a productive member of Tampa society, and his cooperation both past and present with law enforcement all testify to his rehabilitative potential.
-This court should vary downward by a substantial margin to ensure that Mr. HODGKINS is not unduly punished for this offense.
+This Court should vary downward by a substantial margin to ensure that Mr. HODGKINS is not unduly punished for this offense.

-What is being requested is that the court considers a sentence that both reflects the seriousness of the offense committed, promotes the respect for the law, but provides a just punishment to someone whose role was quite remote.
-Indeed, a harsh sentence does nothing to deter one who is already deterred and frankly, fully rehabilitated.
-Such a punishment punishes the U.S. and Florida taxpayers more than it dispenses justice to the Defendant.
-While the Defendant needs to be punished, such punishment should not more than necessary to get the point across to the Defendant that his action is not acceptable and cannot occur again in the future.
+What is being requested is that the Court considers a sentence that both reflects the seriousness of the offense committed, and promotes respect for the law, but provides a just punishment to someone whose role was quite remote.
+Indeed, a harsh sentence does nothing to deter one who is already deterred and frankly fully rehabilitated.
+Such a punishment punishes the United States and Florida taxpayers more than it dispenses justice to the Defendant.
+While the Defendant needs to be punished, such punishment should not be more than necessary to get the point across to the Defendant that his actions were not acceptable and cannot occur again in the future.